Sai-Moen/rawaccel/scripting/Docs/Specification.md

 - Parameter, the user-controlled variables
 - Variable, the temporary variables declared after the parameters
 - Callbacks, the callbacks a script can define to augment its behavior.
+- Helper classes (collections of the above etc.)

+### Serialization

+Contains classes to Serialize/Deserialize with.

 ### Lexical